Phala-Network/growth-program/README.md

 2. Choose Your Tasks:
    - Ambassadors will have to choose at least two and can choose up to three departments, out of the five departments (CM, MK, CC, BD & Tech), to work on each month.
-   - There is a total of 40 points per month per department - 20 points for efforts and 20 points for results.
+   - There is a total of 40 points per month per department - 20 points for the efforts and 20 points for the results.
    - Ambassadors will be able to seek support from their regional team leaders while executing the tasks.

 3. Evaluation: